[It shall be noted that some of the information in this aged post is no longer valid, and you are encouraged to read latest posts in this regard.]

 China does not have inheritance/estate tax.

 Generally, taxes relating to real estate transaction are business tax, deed tax, income tax, stamp tax, land value appreciation tax.
 There are not many taxes to pay.
-In the case statutory succession, the heirs pay no taxes at all.
+In the case of intestate succession, the heirs pay no taxes at all.

 In the case of testate succession to statutory heirs, there are no taxes to pay either.

 In the case of testate succession to persons other than statutory heirs like grandparents bequeathing a house to grandchildren, the successor(s) shall pay the deed tax of 1-3% percent (in some places the rate can go up to 5%) depending on the nature of the properties, ordinary or not, residential or commercial.